 How to choose

-For most mid-market marketing sites, the decision comes down to two: Next.js if your site needs dynamic features beyond content — personalization, authenticated areas, API integrations, or e-commerce.
-Astro if your site is primarily content-driven and performance is the top priority.
-Remix and SvelteKit are excellent frameworks with strong use cases, but Next.js and Astro cover approximately 80% of what marketing teams need.
+For most mid-market marketing sites, the decision comes down to two patterns: application rendering if your site combines marketing with dynamic features (personalization, authenticated areas, API integrations, or e-commerce).
+Content-first rendering if your site is primarily content-driven and performance is the binding constraint.
+Commerce-first rendering and compiler-based rendering are excellent for their specific use cases, but the application and content-first patterns cover roughly 80% of what mid-market marketing teams need.

 How do modern frameworks compare to legacy platforms?